-A few weeks ago, The Gatepost ran editorial concerning the Las Vegas shooting.
+A few weeks ago, The Gatepost ran an editorial concerning the Las Vegas shooting.
 We called on state legislatures to enforce stricter gun control laws to prevent future massacres.

 This week, keeping FSU in mind, we at The Gatepost believe it’s important students, staff and faculty understand the proper procedures to follow should an active shooter be on campus.